springkill/iris/README.md

 #### Step 3: Configure CodeQL

 IRIS relies on the CodeQL Action bundle, which includes CLI utilities and pre-defined queries for various CWEs and languages ("QL packs").
+We suggest using CodeQL version 2.23.2.

 If you already have CodeQL installed, specify its location via the `CODEQL_DIR` environment variable in `src/config.py`.
 Otherwise, download an appropriate version of the CodeQL Action bundle from the [CodeQL Action releases page](https://github.com/github/codeql-action/releases).